Contrasting Richardson Electronics (RELL) and Its Competitors

 |$157.29 million

-Richardson Electronics’ peers have higher revenue and earnings than Richardson Electronics.
-Richardson Electronics is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+Richardson Electronics’ competitors have higher revenue and earnings than Richardson Electronics.
+Richardson Electronics is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Richardson Electronics Ltd. engages in the provision of engineered solutions and distributes electronic components to the electron device marketplace.
 It operates through the following segments: Power and Microwave Technologies Group (PMT), Canvys, and Healthcare.
 The PMT segment provides solutions and adds value through design-in support, systems integration, prototype design and manufacturing, testing, logistics, and aftermarket technical service and repair-all through its existing global infrastructure.
 The Canvys segment offers customized display solutions serving the corporate enterprise, financial, healthcare, industrial, and medical original equipment manufacturers markets.
 The Healthcare segment manufactures, refurbishes, and distributes replacement parts for the healthcare market including hospitals, medical centers, asset management companies, independent service organizations, and multi-vendor service providers.
 The company was founded on May 31, 1947 and is headquartered in LaFox, IL.